 The warm reception accorded Turkish Prime Minister Recep Tayyip Erdogan on his September 2011 visit to Egypt10 was accompanied by criticism from the Egyptian Muslim Brotherhood.
 Before his arrival in Egypt, he stated, "A secular country respects all religions.
 Don't be wary of secularism.
-I hope there will be a secular state in Egypt."
-He stressed that people should have the right to choose whether or not to be religious, and cited himself as an example of a Muslim prime minister heading a secular country.
-In response, a Muslim Brotherhood spokesman said that Erdogan's remarks were interference in Egypt's internal affairs.
-Since then, the Turkish leadership has shown more caution, and has emphasized that it does not intend to export the Turkish model, but only wishes to assist those who have asked for its help.

-Operation Pillar of Defense exposed the problems in Turkish policy toward the Israeli-Palestinian conflict.
-Following the deterioration in relations between Israel and Turkey and Turkey's unequivocal support for Hamas, Turkey was left with no actual ability to mediate and exert influence, beyond its statements condemning Israeli policy.
-14 The campaign once again demonstrated the fact that Turkey had lost its status as the leading mediator in the region - a status it enjoyed before the Arab uprising as a result of the weakness of the Arab countries, particularly Egypt.
+I hope there will be a secular state in Egypt."11 He stressed that people should have the right to choose whether or not to be religious, and cited himself as an example of a Muslim prime minister heading a secular country.
+In response, a Muslim Brotherhood spokesman said that Erdogan's remarks were interference in Egypt's internal affairs.12 Since then, the Turkish leadership has shown more caution, and has emphasized that it does not intend to export the Turkish model, but only wishes to assist those who have asked for its help.13 relations between Israel and Turkey and Turkey's unequivocal support for Hamas, Turkey was left with no actual ability to mediate and exert influence, beyond its statements condemning Israeli policy.14 The campaign once again demonstrated the fact that Turkey had lost its status as the leading mediator in the region - a status it enjoyed before the Arab uprising as a result of the weakness of the Arab countries, particularly Egypt.
 At the same time, Israeli Prime Minister Benjamin Netanyahu's apology to Erdogan in March 2013, and the prospect of some thawing in Israeli-Turkish relations, could help bolster Turkish influence over developments between Israel and the Palestinians.